devopsacademyau/academy/classes/02class/exercises/c02-network08/frdvo/README.md

 - Answer the following questions
   - What is the difference between inbound x outbound?
     ```
     Inbound is when a host is receiving a data, whereas outbond is when a host is sending data.
 For instance a http server receives inbound connections from clients, whereas a web browser makes outbound connection to a webserver.
-Important to remember NACLs are stateless, which means to a host accept connections, you have to open the inbound port and the outbound "high ports" to allow connections
+Important to remember NACLs are stateless, which means to a host accept connections, you have to open the inbound port and the outbound ephemeral ports to allow connections
     ```

   - What is going to happen by default?
 Everything allowed or denied?